 The document looked at the process of consultation and in that respect it was hoped that some of the worries had been dealt with.
 Further consultation documents would be brought back to this committee.
 If Members wanted to underline things at this time before it went before Cabinet, that would be fine.

-Resolved: That the feedback on the Newcastle under Lyme Local Plan Issues & comments for further consideration at Cabinet.
+Resolved: That the feedback on the Newcastle under Lyme Local Plan Issues & Strategic Options consultation be noted, and following review, provide comments for further consideration at Cabinet.